PSICQUIC/psicquic-documentation/PsicquicSpec_1_4_Rest.md

   * XGMML format is available without any restrictions in number of interactions
   * [MITAB 2.6](MITAB26Format.md) and [MITAB 2.7](MITAB27Format.md) are supported
   * Now based on a SOLR index
-  * Bug fixed when exporting in Biopax and RDF
+  * Bug fixed when exporting in Biopax
+  * RDF format support is no longer maintained
-  * Returns HTTP 400 error if we try to download more than 500 interactions in XML, Biopax or RDF in one request.
+  * Returns HTTP 400 error if we try to download more than 500 interactions in XML or Biopax in one request.

 ### From version 1.1 ###

   * Data can be retrieved in a compressed form to save bandwidth.
   * HTTP headers X-PSICQUIC-`*` are not part of the response.
   * XGMML format available.
+  * Biopax format available
-  * RDF and biopax format available
+  * RDF format support is no longer maintained

 ### From version 1.0 ###